After years of struggling to get traction with Google TV, Google finally found its living-room hit: the remarkably priced $35 Chromecast.

 Setup: Up and running in minutes

 Google touts the Chromecast setup as "plug-and-play," and that's not far off.
 Once you have the device plugged in, your TV will prompt you to visit the online setup using a laptop or smartphone, where you'll download the Chromecast setup app.
 The setup process takes a few minutes, and Google has done a great job of leading you step-by-step through the process with lots of helpful illustrations along the way.

 Behind the scenes, the Chromecast is creating its own local hot spot for the initial setup, but those technical details are all hidden.
 (The most arduous step is that you'll need to have your home Wi-Fi password handy.)
 If you're on a laptop, the final step is installing the Chromecast extension, then you're ready to go.
 It's easy to take the painless setup for granted, but Google deserves a lot of credit for getting it right

 The apps: Netflix, YouTube, Pandora, HBO Go, and more

-Once you're set up, you can use a smartphone or tablet to watch or listen to content from six sources: Netflix, YouTube, Pandora, HBO Go, Google Music, and Hulu Plus.
-Android owners also get access to Google Movies & TV.
+Once you're set up, you can use a smartphone or tablet to watch or listen to content from several sources, including Netflix, YouTube, Pandora, HBO Go, Google Music, Vevo, Plex, Hulu Plus, and Google Movies & TV.
 In each of those apps, you simply press the "Cast" icon and select your Chromecast, and the video gets sent to your TV.